qqqqqqy0227/awesome-3DGS/README.md

         <li><a href="#🎈text-to-3d-using-gaussian-splatting-1">Text-to-3D using Gaussian Splatting</a></li>
         <li><a href="#🎈agg-amortized-generative-3d-gaussians-for-single-image-to-3d-1">AGG: Amortized Generative 3D Gaussians for Single Image to 3D</a></li>
         <li><a href="#🎈gaussianobject-just-taking-four-images-to-get-a-high-quality-3d-object-with-gaussian-splatting-1">GaussianObject: Just Taking Four Images to Get A High-Quality 3D Object with Gaussian Splatting</a></li>
+        <li><a href="#🎈Evaluating Alternatives to SFM Point Cloud Initialization for Gaussian Splatting">Evaluating Alternatives to SFM Point Cloud Initialization for Gaussian Splatting</a></li>
+        <li><a href="#🎈Dense 3D Gaussian Splatting Initialization for Sparse Image Data">Dense 3D Gaussian Splatting Initialization for Sparse Image Data</a></li>
       </ul>
     </li>
     <li>Attribute Expansion